arsummers/suns-out-bot/README.md

 - [ ] should have ability to configure the number of notifications per week.
 Checks weekly weather on Monday morning.
 If the whole week should be sunny, it can send out only 3 messages/week.
 Sunny day notifs are more important when they aren't regular.

 - [ ] some ability to opt in to the bot on the user's company Slack.
 As in, add it to your personal DMs, but not have it message everyone.
-Maybe something like "@suns-out-bot unmute"
+Maybe something like "@suns-out-bot /unmute or /unmute"

 ## Stretch goals